One fundamental way to grow your business is to have an effective customer acquisition strategy in place.

 Customer Acquisition Tactic 4: Build Relationships with Influencers

-Another low-cost, high-ROI customer acquisition strategy is to engage with bloggers, social media influencers, and opinion leaders so that they can talk about your product or service in front of their audience.
+One of the low-cost, high-ROI customer acquisition techniques is to engage with bloggers, social media influencers, and opinion leaders so that they can talk about your product or service in front of their audience.

 Once you have built a strong relationship with these people, then you can begin to develop and execute your influencer campaign.